HRM-037: Evaluating Employee Fitness for Duty

 Before initiating an evaluation, the coordinating team shall consult with the employee’s supervisor to gain a clear understanding of the behavior/circumstances that have raised questions about the employee’s fitness for duty.
 A member of the coordinating team shall also notify the employee of the opportunity to provide any relevant previous medical or psychological treatment information.
 The coordinating team shall determine the appropriateness of fitness for duty testing within a reasonable time after notification from the supervisor, usually within three business days.

-Depending on the nature of the case, one or more of the following units will coordinate the evaluation requirements:
+Depending on the nature of the case, one or more of the following units may participate in the evaluation requirements:

 - UVA-WorkMed for physical and infectious disease issues.

-- Physician Wellness for impairment, mental and physical issues of clinical staff and other healthcare providers covered by the Clinical Staff Bylaws, as relates to patient care (not employment) status.
+- Clinician Wellness Program (CWP) for impairment, mental, and physical issues of members and non-members of the clinical staff, as relates to patient care (not employment) status.

 While the employee is prohibited from appearing for work until completion of the FFD evaluation and approval to return to work is provided, the coordinating team shall use its discretion to determine whether to allow the employee to work off-site or to represent the University in any work-related capacity.